UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

 Customizing the set of visible environments
 -------------------------------------------

-We saw previously that by default some enviroments are visible to new environments.
+We saw previously that by default some environments are visible to new environments.
 One can customize this setting with the variable ``JULIA_LOAD_PATH``, this can be done on the Linux command line: